 During the classroom lectures the topics of the module program will be illustrated and commented.
 Each theory argument with mathematical formulae will be explained with the use of simple and practice examples,

 so that the student can focus his/her attention on basic concepts more than the formulae themselves.
-Students can use software like Excel and SPSS and may analyze and correctly interpret experimental data based on several examples and simulations reported by the teacher.
+Students can use software like Excel, SPSS and freeware software OPENSTAT and VASSARSTAT.
+They may analyze and correctly interpret experimental data based on some examples and simulations reported by the teacher.